Statistics are your most valuable tool if you know how to interpret them.

 Neither at this point.
 It may appear that Gina was better but neither of them has

-Paula created two products.
+Paul created two products.
 Gina produced none.
-Paula had better production.
+Paul had better production.

 What are you paying your receptionist for?
 Well, what is the result of answering the

 PATIENT VISITS.
 You are paying them for patient visits.
 The receptionist’s product is patient visits.

 Try doing this: Give each staff member an exact statistic that matches their production.
 Use this statistic, and nothing else, to reward, penalize, promote, or fire.
 The combination of all these statistics should be used to manage the office.

 What this does is it instantly tells you who can produce and who can’t.
 You don’t need staff that wander around in a dazed confusion of pretended production.
 This is how you can use statistics as a TOOL to boom your practice and life.